 “Viaje a los pueblos fumigados” dir.
 Fernando Solanas- This investigative documentary explores the environmental, social, economic and cultural effects of pesticides in Argentina.
 Fernando Solanas is also one of the most important directors in Argentine cinema.

 “Y abrázame” dir.
-Javier Rao- horror film about a first date that goes horribly wrong when the woman of Joaco’s dreams suddenly disappears.
+Javier Rao- A horror film about a first date that goes horribly wrong when the woman of Joaco’s dreams suddenly disappears.

 So get out there and take advantage of this opportunity to see some awesome independent films from Argentina and across the world.
 Explore the full line-up of films, chats, and public events here, and we will see you there!